Mastering TipKit: Advanced

 }

-Among them, id is the most interesting attribute, which is the string representation of the custom version of Predicate in the Rule.
+Here, the id is the most interesting property as it represents a custom string version of the Predicate in the Rule.

 Swift